“Mayhem” is defined in California Penal Code 203 PC as the act of unlawfully or maliciously doing any of the following to another person:

 - You were falsely accused.

-In order to help you better understand the California crime of mayhem, our California criminal defense attorneys will address the following:
+In order to help you better understand the crime of mayhem, our California criminal defense attorneys will address the following:

 - 1. The Legal Definition of Penal Code 203 PC Mayhem